Future global existence and stability of de Sitter-like solutions to the Einstein-Yang-Mills equations in spacetime dimensions $n\geq 4$: Conformal Einstein--Yang--Mills equations

 and

 Moreover, there exists constants $\iota>0$ and $R>0$ such that the maps $\Xi_i$, $\widehat{\Delta}_i$, $i=1,2,3$, are analytic for $(t,\mathbf{U})\in (-\iota,\frac{\pi}{H})\times B_R(0)$. \end{lemma}

 \begin{remark} An important point regarding the equation \eqref{e:maineq1} is that it is \textit{not} equivalent to the conformal Yang--Mills equations expressed in the temporal gauge.
-This is because \eqref{e:maineq1} does not guarantee that the dynamical Yang--Mills equation obtained from applying $\nu^c$ to \eqref{Maxwell-div-F} must hold.
-However, it is true that if $(E_{a}, \, \bar A_b)$ solves the conformal Yang--Mills equations in the temporal gauge, then the triple $(E_{a}, \, H_{p q}, \, \bar A_b)$, where $H_{p q}$ is given in terms of $\bar A_a$ by \eqref{e:Hpq}, determine a solution of the \eqref{e:maineq1}. \end{remark}
+Indeed, the system \eqref{e:maineq1} originating from multiplying \eqref{Maxwell-div-F} on both sides by the spatial projection tensor $\tensor{\ulh}{^{a}_{b}}$ contains only part of the propagation Yang--Mills equations.
+The missing propagation equation (see \eqref{E:Maxwell-div-nu} and Remark \ref{rk-adding-propogation}) can be obtained from applying $\nu^c$ to \eqref{Maxwell-div-F}.
+At the same time, it is true that if $(E_{a}, \, \bar A_b)$ solves the conformal Yang--Mills equations in the temporal gauge, then the triple $(E_{a}, \, H_{p q}, \, \bar A_b)$, where $H_{p q}$ is given in terms of $\bar A_a$ by \eqref{e:Hpq}, determines a solution of the \eqref{e:maineq1}. \end{remark}

 \begin{proof}[Proof of Lemma \ref{lem-maxwell-hyperbolic-0}] Multiplying \eqref{Maxwell-div-F} on both sides by the spatial projection tensor $\tensor{\ulh}{^{a}_{b}}$ gives

 Noting that $ - \nu^d g^{e a} \nb_c F_{d a} \ts{\ulh}{^{c}_{b}} = - \nu^d g^{e f} \ts{\ulh}{^{a}_{f}} \nb_c F_{d a} \ts{\ulh}{^{c}_{b}} = - \nu^d g^{e q} \ts{\ulh}{^{f}_{q}} \ts{\ulh}{^{a}_{f}} \nb_c F_{d a} \ts{\ulh}{^{c}_{b}}$ due to the anti-symmetry of the Yang--Mills field, it follows from the Yang--Mills Bianchi equation \eqref{Maxwell-bianchi-F} that